Buses

 See caption for picture information.
 See caption for picture information.

-A double articulated bus in Utrecht, Holland.
-A double articulated bus in Hamburg, Germany
+A double articulated bus in Hamburg, Germany.

-The use of the longer buses in Hamburg has not been without controversy.
 They are used on high frequency services (every 5 minutes) which pass along some narrow streets and very crowded areas.
 Even though they are driven by specially trained bus drivers and in crowded areas often carry an assisting driver they are experiencing a higher than average number of accidents.
-It was suggested that Hamburg would really prefer longer (21 metre) single articulated buses.
-However such vehicles do not exist.
-Until 1978 Hamburg used trams and the idea was that a new U-Bahn (underground railway / subway) was going to be built to replace the trams, but this did not come to pass.

 Possible Use In Britain?